who-knows-inc/EK_DAT_DevOps_2025_Autumn/00._Course_Material/01._Assignments/04._Sofware_Quality_Linting_CI/02._After/software_quality.md

 They will also become part of your CI pipeline and you should try to keep the quality metrics high as you push new code.

 Remember that from the lecture the learning goal should be to think critically about these tools.

+Below are some suggestions for the most popular software quality tools.

 ---